-Harry Clarke was an Irish stained-glass artist and book illustrator.
-He made notable works in both fields, but somehow are his stained-glass works more the subject of discussion.
+Harry Clarke was an Irish stained glass artist and book illustrator.
+He made notable works in both fields but somehow his stained glass works are a more popular subject of discussion.
 They are also easier to find.
-However, his illustration work deserves special attention.
-Especially his marvellous set of illustrations for Edgar Allan Poe’s Tales of Mystery and Imagination.
+Nevertheless, his illustration work deserves special attention.
+Especially his marvelous set of illustrations for Edgar Allan Poe’s Tales of Mystery and Imagination.

 After finishing his education, Harry Clarke moved to London to look for a job as a book illustrator.
 His first commissions were for Samuel Taylor Coleridge’s The Rime of the Ancient Mariner and Alexander Pope’s The Rape of the Lock, but they were never completed.
 Consequently, his first printed work was Fairy Tales by Hans Christian Andersen in 1916.
 Afterward, Clarke finished two editions of Edgar Allan Poe’s Tales of Mystery and Imagination, in 1919 and 1923.

 During the golden age of gift-book illustration, the 1923 edition of Tales of Mystery and Imagination made Harry Clarke’s reputation as a book illustrator.
 Through his illustrations, he indeed produced the unique world of Poe’s horror poems.

 E. A. Poe, The Pit and the Pendulum, in Tales of Mystery and Imagination, George G. Harrap and Co., London, 1919, p.
 260.

 He brilliantly captioned the fear and insanity the main characters were going through.
 Doubtless, you can clearly see the uncertainty the characters experience in the horror scenes.
 Besides, Harry Clarke created odd and haunting creatures.
 Creatures with geometrically stylized bodies and unnaturally long slim hands, and with otherworldly, non-human appearances.
 Therefore, his depictions just added to Poe’s stories.